fcumlin/gaussian_process_ssm/README.md

 # Bayesian Learning of Gaussian Process State Space Models

-This is an unofficial Python implementation of _Computationally Efficient Bayesian Learning of Gaussian Process State Space Models_.
+This is an unofficial Python implementation of A. Svensson, A. Solin, S. Särkkä, and T. Schön.
+Computationally Efficient Bayesian Learning of Gaussian Process State Space Models.
+In Proc. of AISTATS, 2016.